The history of Easter eggs

 READ MORE: Our best Easter recipes

 “Confectioners started displaying them in shop windows.
-In 1916, Selfridges in London was recorded as selling plain chocolate eggs, alongside novelty Parisian eggs decorated in gold and silver, which were filled with a silk bag containing sweets.”
+In 1916, Selfridges in London was recorded as selling plain chocolate eggs alongside novelty Parisian eggs decorated in gold and silver, which were filled with a silk bag containing sweets.”

 In the German Lutheran church, the hunt became associated with the Easter hare bringing a basket of eggs for good children to find.
-Hares and rabbits have long been linked to the season of spring, fertility and the Virgin Mary in Central Europe.
-In the 19th century, Queen Victoria’s German mother organised egg hunts for her, a ritual which she and Prince Albert continued with their own children.
+Hares and rabbits have long been linked with the season of spring, fertility and the Virgin Mary in Central Europe.
+In the 19th century, Queen Victoria’s German mother organised egg hunts for her, a ritual that she and Prince Albert continued with their own children.

 What other egg-related traditions are there?

 The custom of decorating eggs and giving them as presents goes back centuries.
-Records show that in 1290, Edward I purchased 450 eggs to be decorated in various colours, some included gold leaf, and distributed to his household.
+Records show that in 1290, Edward I purchased 450 eggs to be decorated in various colours, some including gold leaf, and distributed to his household.